-What do you do when your career gum loses it’s flavor?
-Our special guest, Andrew Torrez of Opening Arguments, helps us explore the idea of forging a new path and embracing the version of your business that makes you the happiest.
+What do you do when the gum of your business loses its flavour?
+Our special guest, Andrew Torrez of Opening Arguments https://openargs.com/, helps us explore the idea of forging a new path and embracing the version of your business that makes you the happiest.
 And for that, he gets a gold star.

 Why is that important for business?